jmdg1023/Changeling003/README.md

 4. When all prompts are answered, a password is generated that matches the selected criteria (length, lowercase, uppercase, numbers, symbols).

-7.Generated password will show up in the 'Secure password' Box.
+5. Generated password will show up in the 'Secure password' Box.

- ##  Links 📌
+ ##  Links to Repo and deployment📌

 * GitHub Repository link https://github.com/jmdg1023/Changeling003